MigrationBuyer evaluation

 The timeline:

-- September 2024: Intuit stopped selling new QuickBooks Desktop Pro Plus, Premier Plus, and Mac Plus subscriptions in the US.
+• September 30, 2024: Intuit stopped selling new QuickBooks Desktop Pro Plus, Premier Plus, Mac Plus, and Enhanced Payroll subscriptions to new U.S. subscribers.

-For most operators, the forcing function arrives as one of three things: payroll stops processing correctly, the bank feed breaks on a critical account, or a vendor or accountant flags a security exposure and requires the upgrade.
-QuickBooks Desktop Enterprise has its own support timeline — extended, and still available — but the migration question applies eventually to every QBD operator.
+For many operators, the forcing function arrives as one of three things: payroll stops processing correctly, the bank feed breaks on a critical account, or a vendor or accountant flags a security exposure and requires the upgrade.
+QuickBooks Desktop Enterprise remains available to new subscribers, but the procurement question still matters for any operator using QuickBooks as the center of purchasing.

 What procurement data lives inside QuickBooks Desktop